hunter-college-ossd-spr-2020/next.js/examples/with-mongodb/README.md

 This example shows how to create an application using Next.js and MongoDB.

 ## Demo

-//we will put the link here after we deploy it
+**Pets**: we will put the link here after we deploy it

+Pets is an application that allows users to add their pets' information (e.g., name, owner's name, diet, age, dislikes, likes, and photo).
+They can also delete it or edit it anytime.

 ## How to use